Cohort exploratory analysis

 • Fisher Exact Test (FET): Association between two categorical variables.
 In this case, the first categorical variable is presence/absense of a genotype and the second is presence/absense of annotation to an HPO term.

-• Mann Whitney U test: Association between presence/absence of a genotype with a phenotype score (e.g., devries).
+• Mann Whitney U test: Association between presence/absence of a genotype with a phenotype score (e.g., De Vries Score).

-• log rank score: Association between presence/absence of a genotype with age-of-onset of disease or of an HPO feature or with mortality
+• log rank test: Association between presence/absence of a genotype with age-of-onset of a disease or of an HPO feature or with mortality.

 Please consult the documentation pages for each of these tests if you are unsure which to use.